schoksey/gbp-devstack/README.rst

     source /etc/environment

+    restack.sh

+Note: NOT ./restack.sh ... just restack.sh ... its in the PATH.

 This assumes that ODL is configured to run within the devstack-control node (192.168.50.20) itself.
 If you need to change this, edit /etc/environment, change the 'export ODL=' to the right IP address, save, exit, and repeat source command above.

 After stacking for the first time, edit local.conf and::

 	uncomment: 'OFFLINE=True'
 	comment out: 'RECLONE=yes'

 	restack.sh

-Note: NOT ./restack.sh ... just restack.sh ... its in the PATH.

 The odl-server takes a while to start at times, if you encounter a timeout waiting on the server to respond, increase the ODL_BOOT_WAIT time in local.conf.
 At this time, 600 seconds seems to work on the default min and max heap size for the java executable.